melalawi/GlobalTwitchEmotes/README.md

     *Release builds are minified and zipped into a .zip file for distribution, whilst test builds are not minified, to allow for easier debugging.*

+##  Installation and Testing

+Most browser will allow you to sideload unpacked extensions for testing.
+Please refer to your browser's extension installation guide.

 ##  Support